Roberta Wagner: Does it Make Your Heart Sing?

-Of course creating art isn’t always a smooth and easy process.
-It is all too common for frustration to set in, “Getting frustrated while making art is a little bit different than working too hard or not asking the right questions.
+Of course, creating art isn’t always a smooth and easy process.
+It is all too common for frustration to set in, “Getting frustrated while making art is a little different than working too hard or not asking the right questions.
 I think the frustration comes as you’re trying to explore new territory and go in a new direction, which is so important to the creative process.
-There are times when you’re doing that, that everything you make is going to look really ugly to you.
+There are times when you’re doing that, and everything you make will look really ugly to you.
 It doesn’t mean it’s wrong.
 It just means that you’re going in an area that you don’t know exactly how you want it to resolve.”

 Art is teacher and solace